what is a major problem with reverse osmosis?

 • reassemble the faucet in reverse order.

-A visual video tutorial can be found here.
 If these operations do not help, then you will still have to replace the faucet.

 This occurs because the water is saturated with air.
 It is not indicative of a malfunction and will usually pass within one or two weeks after installing the filter.
 To confirm whether it is air, pour water into a glass and let it sit for 5–10 minutes.